-3-Yea 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished (First Steps fo Making Progress hed for 4's ps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Responds appropriately to simple commands (i.e., "stop," "sit down").
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Responds appropriately to simple commands (i.e., "stop," "sit down").
 Follows through with one clear, simple direction with adult help (i.e., "put this in the trash," "get your coat").
-Follows throug with one clear, simple directic (i.e., "put this ir trash,""get you coat"). r, ion in the Follows through with two clear, simple directions that involve a sequence of actions.
-Follows th with more two direct involve a s of actions e than tions that sequence Follows through with more than two directions that become increasingly complex and may be accomplished over longer periods of time and responds to one part of a conversation appropriately.
+Follows through with one clear, simple direction (i.e., "put this in the trash," "get your coat").
+Follows through with two clear, simple directions that involve a sequence of actions.
+Follows through with more than two directions that involve a sequence of actions.
+Follows through with more than two directions that become increasingly complex and may be accomplished over longer periods of time and responds to one part of a conversation appropriately.
 Follows increasingly complex directions and maintains the thread of a conversation with two appropriate responses.
 Follows increasingly complex directions and maintains the thread of a conversation with more than two appropriate responses.